AlemTuzlak/react-igniter/README.md

 This generator requires you to have `axios` installed in your project directory.
 The extended api's you create require the BaseApi import to work, once you generate the BaseApi you can add new files without re-initializing the base api.
 The output will be generated to the `/api` folder.

+### **React igniter configs**

+Running the config setup will generate a config file in your current project directory with default presets which allows you to skip questions in the CLI, like choosing if you want to generate js/ts each time.
+Each time a new release is out the config file will be updated accordingly and you can just update it with the command already there.

 ## How to get it up and running?

 <hr/>